Itz-Djin/TTA-JavaScript-Projects/README.md

 ### Calculator
 A basic 4 function calculator.
 Users can add, subtract, multiply, and divide on a sleek web version of a calculator

+### ToDo App
+A simple ToDo App that allows the user to use the input field to "add item" submitting their task.
+Upon refreshing the page loads their task and when they complete their task they can click the "x" button to remove it from the list.